zhaolinlau/Geany-WebDev-Snippets/README.md

 ## Summary

-If you follow my instruction above, you will be able to the snippets.
+If you follow my instruction above, you will be able to use the snippets.
 Hope it helps you.
 Feel free to open issue if you have any issues.